regulatorystudies/Reg-Stats/README.md

 In addition to these files, there are several directories:

 - charts/
-  - contains the code for updating Reg Stats charts, chart style information, and data visualization output
+  - contains the R code for updating Reg Stats charts, chart style information, and data visualization output
   - see this sub-directory's README for more details
 - data/
   - contains sub-directories for each Reg Stats chart and dataset
-  - each sub-directory contains the code for collecting Reg Stats data (when automated) and the data for each dataset
+  - each sub-directory contains instructions for updating each Reg Stats dataset (either automatically or manually), the Python code for collecting the data (when automated), and the data for each dataset
   - see the README within each sub-directory for more details
 - renv/
   - contains the profiles associated with the project lockfiles; this is where package binaries will be installed on your local machine